Premium Inca Trail to Machu Picchu 5 Days / 4 Nights

 DAY 1: WARM-UP DAY – CUSCO TO WAYLLABAMBA

-Kicks off with an early morning from your hotel in Cusco.
-From there, we take a drive through picturesque villages along the way to the starting point of the Classic Inca Trail at PISQACUCHO, also known as Km.
-82, where we will meet our team (porters), who will carry all the equipment and cook for us.
+Your adventure begins with an early morning pickup from your hotel in Cusco.
+We drive through picturesque Andean villages to reach the official starting point of the Classic Inca Trail at Pisacucho (Km 82).
+Here, you will meet your trekking team, including porters and cooks, who will carry your equipment and prepare meals during the trek.

 • Distance covered: 12km (7.4 miles)